 Men are typically physically stronger than women and children.
 So the law protects these two vulnerable groups.
 Most societies have laws that make it illegal for children under the age of 18 to engage in sexual activity (either with an adult or another under-age person).
 Sexual scenarios are very different for a woman, especially if she is inexperienced or has a new lover.
 It is implied that a man’s attitude (abusive versus loving) transforms intercourse from a pleasurable act into rape.
 But our response to stimulation cannot vary according to the attitude of the person supplying it.

 Consent is not about responsiveness or even mutual pleasure.
 Women are not aroused by sexual activity with a lover at any age.
 But by the time they are adult, women have gained an appreciation of what they want from men.
 Consent is more about a person having the social maturity and life experience to understand the consequences of engaging in sexual activity.
-An adult is assumed to have the experience and confidence to make their own sexual decisions and to stand up to anyone who puts emotional or physical pressure on them to engage in sexual activity they don’t want to.
+An adult is assumed to have the experience and confidence to make their own sexual decisions and, if they are unwilling, to stand up to anyone who puts pressure on them (emotional or otherwise) to engage in sexual activity.

 A woman is assumed to have the maturity to understand the significance of sexual activity and the associated risks.
 A woman is expected to know that intercourse may result in her becoming pregnant if she doesn’t take precautions (use a contraceptive).
 A woman learns how she can use sex to obtain a man’s commitment to her.
 Men tend to be very willing to support a woman financially as long as they are getting regular intercourse.
 Some men are amazingly devoted to pleasing their lovers in other ways (than sex) and we often see this devotion portrayed as a characteristic of male partners.

-If men who persistently hassle women were required to wear a sign, it would be easy.
+If men who were sex pests were required to wear a sign, it would be easy.
 Women cannot identify men who are a danger or just a nuisance.
-So any man is a potential threat, regardless of whether he is attracted to a woman or whether he make an advance even if he was attracted to her.
-This is a shame for most men who go about their business without hassling women at all.
-Most men engage in friendly conversation first and then look for a sign that a woman is attracted to them before they make any advance.
+So any man is a potential threat, regardless of whether he is likely to make an advance even if he is attracted to a woman.
+This is a shame for the many men who go about their business without hassling women at all.
+Most men engage in friendly conversation first and then look for a sign (encouraging feedback) that a woman is attracted to them before they make any advance.

 Traditionally intercourse has always been a fully condoned (even encouraged sexual activity) even by the strictest of religions because of men’s need for regular sexual interaction.
 An implicit assumption of marriage is that a woman consents to have intercourse with her husband.
 Intercourse represents the easiest way to satisfy a man’s needs while at the same time requiring minimal time and effort for a woman.
 A wife’s refusal to consummate the marriage (by offering intercourse) may be grounds for annulment.
 Regardless of her relationship status, a woman retains her rights over her own body, including what she does with it and what a lover can do with it.
-When it comes to our sexual decisions, we need do only what we are comfortable to do not what others (even a lover) tell us we should do.
+When it comes to sexual decisions, we should only do what we are comfortable with and not what others (even a lover) tell us we should do.

 In marriage the male more or less assumes that coitus is his privilege, and the law confirms him in this interpretation.
 (Alfred Kinsey 1953)